Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ### 💡Tips

 1. While I personally prefer using *Mark Text* as an alternative to underline text, some users might prefer using *Insert Text* as underline text.
 For that reason, *Insert Text* might have different meanings to users.
 So, I create a few different styles of *Insert Text* for options.
 If you mostly use *Insert Text and Strikethrough Text* as the meanings of add & remove, you would feel comfortable with the red & green colors style.
 If using *Insert Text* as underline text, it's better to use the theme color style.
-2. You can use the HTML `span` tag below a list item and add describe to it, and the `span` text would present in a different color.
+2. You can use the HTML `span` tag below a list item and add description to it, and the `span` text would be present in a different color.
-3. More other text settings you can discover in options.
+3. More other text settings can discover in options.

 [:arrow_up:Back](#table-of-contents)